 How to diagnose and treat Plantar Fasciitis!South West Podiatry

-Plantar Fasciitis may not be something you have heard much of, yet is a very common issue that is estimated to be affecting over 2 million people in the US alone – the UK isn’t much further behind.
+Plantar Fasciitis may not be something you have heard much of, yet it’s a very common condition that impacts around 1-2 people per 10.
+So around 10-20% of us !

 This is a condition that causes the bottom of your heel to hurt, sometimes incredibly painfully.
 Today, we will be going over our methods on how to diagnose, treat, and understand the science behind this.